sbernauer/breakwater/README.md

           The size in bytes of the network buffer used for each open TCP connection.
 Please use at least 64 KB (64_000 bytes) [default: 262144]
   -t, --text <TEXT>
-          Text to display on the screen [default: "Pixelflut server (breakwater)"] --font <FONT>
+          Text to display on the screen [default: "Pixelflut server (breakwater)"] -p, --prometheus-listen-address <PROMETHEUS_LISTEN_ADDRESS>
-          The font used to render the text on the screen.
-Should be a ttf file.
-If you use the default value a copy that ships with breakwater will be used - no need to download and provide the font [default: Arial.ttf]
-  -p, --prometheus-listen-address <PROMETHEUS_LISTEN_ADDRESS>
           Listen address the prometheus exporter should listen on [default: [::]:9100] --statistics-save-file <STATISTICS_SAVE_FILE>